 Staff shall verbally report the use of physical restraint to the Head of School, if circumstances allow, immediately following the incident.
 Use of a physical restraint shall then be recorded using the Community Day Charter Schools Restraint Form and submitted to the Head of School no later than the next school working day.
 Parent(s)/Guardian(s) will be notified immediately via telephone.
-A written report will be sent to parent(s)/guardian(s) within 3 school working days.
+A written report will be sent to parent(s)/guardian(s) when a restraint is over 5 minutes or in any case of an injury to student or staff within 3 school working days.

 The Head of School shall maintain an on-going record of all reported instances of physical restraint, which shall be made available for review by the Department of Education, upon request.
 The Head of School will review physical restraint occurrences weekly, and meet monthly to ensure record accuracy and thoroughness, as well as needed follow through with teaching teams and next steps.
-In the instance the Head of School directly administers a restraint; the Director of Operations as designated by the Chief Executive Officer, shall lead the review team's discussion.
-Any restraint over 20 minutes, or the occurrence of a serious injury, the Head of School will send a report to the Department of Education within 3 school working days of restraint and will include a log for the 30 day period prior to the restraint.
+Any restraint over 20 minutes, or the occurrence of a serious injury, the Head of School will send a report to the Department of Education within 5 school working days of restraint and will include a log for the 30 day period prior to the restraint.
 46.06(5)